damikanye/Spam-Detection/README.md

 ![Jupyter](images/Capture.PNG)

-* Cleaning the Dataset: Observing the dataframe, we will notice how we have three columns Unnamed: 2, Unnamed: 3, Unnamed: 4 whose rows are NaN values.
+* <b>Cleaning the Dataset</b>: Observing the dataframe, we will notice how we have three columns Unnamed: 2, Unnamed: 3, Unnamed: 4 whose rows are NaN values.
 We will drop them because they’re not useful for our classification.
 We will also rename the v1 and v2 columns and give them appropriate titles:

 ```python
 #Drop the columns not needed